Tim Anderson Player Props: White Sox vs. Pirates

 Tim Anderson At The Plate

+- Among qualified hitters in MLB action, his batting average ranks 30th, his on-base percentage ranks 55th, and he is 85th in the league in slugging.

-- Anderson has reached base via a hit in five games this season (of seven played), and had multiple hits in three of those games.
+- Anderson has picked up a hit in six of eight games this year, with multiple hits four times.

+- He has not hit a home run in his eight games this year.

-- Anderson has driven in a run in two games this season, with multiple runs batted in once.
+- Anderson has driven in a run in two games this year, with multiple runs batted in once.

-- He has scored a run in three of seven games so far this year.
+- In four of eight games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.